Have you or a loved one recently had a stent, and are wondering if there is a specific diet after stent placement?

 Well, you aren’t alone.
 There is an increasing prevalence of atherosclerosis or hardening of the arteries and heart disease.
 In fact, it’s becoming a global burden (1).

-As a form of treatment for plaque buildup, stents are used as a clinical strategy to help with heart health.
-Even former US president Bill Clinton has had a stent placement (2).
+As a form of treatment for plaque build-up, stents are used as a clinical strategy to help with heart health.
+Even former US president Bill Clinton has had coronary angioplasty & stent placement (2).

-This article will discuss what foods to eat after stent surgery and a diet after the stent implant which includes a one-day post-stent diet menu.
+Read on, where I discuss what foods to eat after stent surgery and the optimal diet after the stent implant which includes a one-day post-stent diet meal plan.

-Following one of these diets after stent placement can be a good choice.
-They are also recommended diets after heart attack and stents.
+Following one of these diets after stent placement and coronary angioplasty can be a good choice.

 Mediterranean Diet